Jimmie Rivera: Ultimate Fighting Championship

 Rivera made his promotional debut and faced Marcus Brimage on July 18, 2015, at UFC Fight Night 72, replacing an injured Ian Entwistle.
 He won the fight via KO in the first round.

 Rivera faced Pedro Munhoz on November 7, 2015, at UFC Fight Night 77.
 He won the fight via split decision.

 Rivera faced Iuri Alcântara on January 30, 2016, at UFC on Fox 18.
 He won the fight by unanimous decision.
 The win also earned Rivera his first Fight of the Night bonus award.

 Rivera faced Urijah Faber on September 10, 2016, at UFC 203.
 He won the fight by unanimous decision.

 Rivera was expected to face Bryan Caraway on January 15, 2017, at UFC Fight Night 103.
 However, Caraway pulled out of the fight citing an injury, and Rivera rejected the replacement Marlon Vera due to the lack of rank and relevance in the division.

 Rivera faced Thomas Almeida on July 22, 2017, at UFC on Fox 25.
 He won the fight by unanimous decision, extending his win streak to 20.

 Rivera was expected to face Dominick Cruz on December 30, 2017, at UFC 219.
-However Cruz suffered a broken arm in training and had to pull out of the fight, and he was replaced by John Lineker.
+However Cruz withdrew from the fight after he suffered a broken arm in training and was replaced by John Lineker.
 On December 24, Lineker pulled out of the fight citing a tooth infection.
-After a failed negotiation with Marlon Moraes in attempt to remain on the card, Rivera announced that he will not compete at the event.
+After a failed negotiation with Marlon Moraes in an attempt to remain on the card, Rivera announced that he would not compete at the event.

 Rivera faced Marlon Moraes on June 1, 2018, in the main event at UFC Fight Night 131.
 He lost the fight by knockout in the first round due to a head kick and punches.
-This marked the first time Rivera has been finished in his professional MMA career.
+This marked the first time Rivera had been finished in his professional MMA career.

 Rivera faced John Dodson on September 8, 2018, at UFC 228.
 He won the fight via unanimous decision.

 Rivera faced Aljamain Sterling on February 17, 2019, at UFC on ESPN 1.
 He lost the fight by unanimous decision.

 Rivera faced Petr Yan on June 8, 2019, at UFC 238.
 He lost the fight via unanimous decision.

 Rivera was scheduled to face Marlon Vera on February 8, 2020, at UFC 247.
 However, Rivera pulled out of the fight on January 23 citing an injury.
-Promotion officials have not announced whether or not Vera would remain on the card against a replacement, or if the pairing with Rivera would remain intact and rescheduled for a future event.

 Rivera faced Cody Stamann in a featherweight bout on July 16, 2020, at UFC on ESPN: Kattar vs. Ige.
 He won the fight via unanimous decision.